tfsaggregator/aggregator-docs/content/intro/index.md

 weight: 100
 ---

-TFS Aggregator is a extension for Team Foundation Server (TFS) and Visual Studio Team Services (VSTS) that enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
+TFS Aggregator is an extension for Team Foundation Server (TFS) and Visual Studio Team Services (VSTS) that enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
 (For example: Dev work + Test Work = Total Work).

-You can use the [**Server Plugin**](https://github.com/tfsaggregator/tfsaggregator), for TFS 2013 update 2 up to TFS 2017 RTM, or the [**Web Service**](https://github.com/tfsaggregator/tfsaggregator-webhooks) version, for VSTS or TFS 2015 and later.
+You can use the [**Server Plugin**](https://github.com/tfsaggregator/tfsaggregator), for TFS, or the [**Web Service**](https://github.com/tfsaggregator/tfsaggregator-webhooks) version, for VSTS or TFS 2015 and later.

-> The Web Service version is still in beta.

-> TFS Server API changed frequently in the past: the Server Plugin contains specific checks for the TFS version.
+> TFS Server API changed frequently in the past: the Server Plugin contains code specific for each TFS version,
-> TFS Aggregator Server Plugin binaries will work only with a specific TFS version.
+> which means that TFS Aggregator Server Plugin binaries must be build for a specific TFS version.

 See the [Changelog](/CHANGELOG/) for an history of releases.